apache/solr-operator/docs/solr-cloud/autoscaling.md

 When a StatefulSet, which the Solr Operator uses to run Solr pods, has its size decreased by `x` pods, it's the last `x` pods that are deleted.
 So if a StatefulSet `tmp` has size 4, it will have pods `tmp-0`, `tmp-1`, `tmp-2` and `tmp-3`.
-If that `tmp` then is scaled down to size 2, then pods `tmp-2` and `tmp-3` will be deleted because they are `tmp`'s last pods numerically.
+If that `tmp` then is scaled down to size 2, then pod `tmp-3` will be deleted first, followed by `tmp-2` because they are `tmp`'s last pods numerically.

 If Solr has replicas placed on the pods that will be deleted as a part of the scale-down, then it has a problem.
 Solr will expect that these replicas will eventually come back online, because they are a part of the clusterState.
-However, the Solr Operator has no expectations for these replicas to come back, because the cloud has been scaled down.
-Therefore, the safest option is to move the replicas off of these pods before the scale-down operation occurs.
+The Solr Operator can update the cluster state to handle the scale-down operation by using Solr APIs to move replicas off of the soon-to-be-deleted pods.

 If `autoscaling.vacatePodsOnScaleDown` option is not enabled, then whenever the `SolrCloud.Spec.Replicas` is decreased, that change will be reflected in the StatefulSet immediately.